 The SuperRepo repository can be found here.

-Best unofficial Kodi addon repositories
+Best unofficial Kodi addon repositories to avoid

 The following repositories contain mostly unofficial addons, and as ever, we advise our readers to find official sources wherever possible.
 We’d like to stress that a repo’s presence in this list does not constitute an endorsement of it.
 Rather, they’re listed because they’re popular in the Kodi community, for better or worse.